hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ##Prerequisites {#preq}

 * HP Helion OpenStack&#174; Cloud is deployed
-* Starter swift is functional which by default gets deployed as part of deployment of cloud
+* Starter Swift nodes are functional by default as they are part of cloud deployment

 ## Defining ring attributes of object-ring:1 {#define-object-ring:1}